liferay/liferay-docs/discover/deployment/articles/01-installing-search-engine/01-configuring-elasticsearch/01-configuring-the-connector.markdown

     ./bin/elasticsearch -d

-When you have Elasticsearch itself installed and running, and @product@ installed and running (do that if you haven't already) introduce @product@ and Elasticsearch to each other.
-Fortunately, the connector that assists in finding and integrating the Elasticsearch cluster.
+Once both Elasticsearch and @product@ are installed and running, introduce
+@product@ and Elasticsearch to each other.

 ## Configuring the Liferay Elasticsearch Connector [](id=configuring-the-liferay-elasticsearch-connector)

-The Elasticsearch connector consists of an *API* and *Impl* module deployed to the OSGi runtime, titled *Liferay Portal Connector to Elasticsearch 6 - [API/IMPL]*.
-This connector provides integration between Elasticsearch and
+The Elasticsearch connector provides integration between Elasticsearch and
 @product@.
 Before you configure the connector, make sure Elasticsearch is running.